ptorru/pg7232/practS6/README.md

 A simple C project is given, where a HW Adapter Pattern must be implemented.

+The starting point is on the practice folder.

 Each participant in the session must implement both, a HW proxy module and a HW Adapter to be integrated with the main Project.

 ## Rules of Engagement ##